8 Ways to Save Money When Buying Cannabis at Dispensaries

 2. Try something new.
 Cannabis offers you many experiences.
 The tastes, aroma, and effects vary from strain to strain.
 Cannabis users are unlikely to stick with the same strain for life.
 Unlike cigarette smokers, they don’t stick with the same brand.

 Dispensaries sell products other than buds.
-You might want to experience something priced lower like an edible, wax, or shatter.
+You might want to experience something priced lower, like an edible, wax, or shatter.
 Or, you might want to split an order to your price advantage.

 They offer printable coupons, advertise discounts, and promote deals on products and volume.
 Again, if you have a choice among dispensaries, you can opt for the one with the best-publicized deals.
-And, you can take advantage of your social circle and share or trade coupons.
+And you can take advantage of your social circle and share or trade coupons.

 4. Play sick.
 Medical cannabis dispensaries are exempt from some taxes or eligible for lower taxes.
-It makes sense, then, to secure a medical cannabis card if you are eligible.
+It makes sense, then, to secure a medical cannabis card if you qualify.
 In states where recreational cannabis is permitted, the medical cannabis dispensaries are folding into the recreational stores.
 So, with your medical card, you might find the same product on both sides of the aisle but cheaper on the medical side.

 The medical card might also give you access to products you haven’t tried before.
 If the cost is the deal breaker, it might be worth trying something from the medical counter.